 The development of Phacodynamics required extensive original research on my part, including collaborating with engineers at the various world eye surgery machine manufacturers.
 I was then able to analyze and organize this information, using computer schematic drawings that I generated to effectively convey the essential concepts in a manner clinically relevant to other surgeons.

 Rather than requiring a surgeon to memorize hundreds of different settings for each cataract machine, I teach them four fundamental adjustment parameters and then how to ascertain which need adjusting, how much and in what direction – based on what they actually see through the operating microscope rather than some image they might hold in their minds taken from a book.
 Instead of an ‘off-the-rack’ or ‘cookbook’ approach, Phacodynamics allows the unique adaptation and individualization of each patient’s surgery.
-By mastering these principles, I am able to effectively use advanced Dual Linear Pedal Control, which is currently employed by only 1% of U.S. surgeons.
+By mastering these principles, I am able to effectively use advanced Dual Linear Pedal Control, which has been employed by only 1% of U.S. surgeons.

 This same goal is behind the development of every Seibel surgical instrument, created by applying Phacodynamics principles to cataract and LASIK surgery.
 During each step of every operation, I ask myself what the goal of that moment is and how it could best be served.
 If the current technique and instrumentation seem to be lacking in any way, I then systematically derive how I can best implement improvements.
 Because of this, I am now able to offer the many highly specialized Seibel instruments that enhance safety, patient comfort, and surgical efficiency worldwide.